Welcome and congratulations on making the CHOICE to improve your health naturally with acupuncture and massage techniques.

 - if you have damaged heart valves or have any particular risk of infection.

 YOU AGREE TO INFORM PAULA IF YOU SHOW ANY SIGNS OF SARS-COV-2 WITHIN 48 HOURS OF YOUR APPOINTMENT WITH HER.
-AND UNDERSTAND THAT YOUR NAME AND NUMBER MAY BE PASSED ON TO THE ‘TRACK AND TRACE’ SHOULD THE NEED ARISE.
+AND UNDERSTAND THAT YOUR NAME AND NUMBER MAY BE PASSED ON TO “TRACE AND PROTECT” SHOULD THE NEED ARISE.

-The online part includes detailed questioning on the reason you are seeking support (i.e. your pain, your fertility concerns, your period problems, sleep, anxiety, digestive issues etc) as well as general questioning that follows the Chinese Medical Diagnostic tool that is the ’10 questions’.
+The consultation includes a discussion on why you are seeking acupuncture treatment (your primary condition e.g. pain management, anxiety, insomnia, menopause etc), as well as general questioning that follows the Chinese Medical Diagnostic tool that is the ’10 questions’.
 With these latter questions I am looking for the signs and symptoms that help inform my diagnosis and therefore influence the treatment, the more accurate I am with this, the quicker you will see the benefits – so please do be as honest as you can – and there is no such thing as too much detail!!
 Sometimes, these questions feel utterly unrelated, but please trust that I am asking for a reason!
 Have a wee list of any medications you take, and think about primary symptoms – what does it feel like, what makes it feel easier, worse, is there a pattern to it?

 - no caffeine for at least 3/4 hours before your treatment,